 “The proxy server did not receive a timely response from the upstream server.”

 So now you know how the 504 error appears, let’s go ahead and understand the possible reasons behind it.

+If you received status code 504 from server: gateway time-out.
 Here, we have mentioned some of the common solutions by following which you would surely be able to resolve 504 Gateway Time-out error:

 Whenever you come across a 504 Gateway Timeout error, what you can do is wait a few minutes and try reloading the page.
 Alternatively, you can press the F5 key refresh/reload the webpage in most browsers.
 As most 504 errors are due to temporarily overloaded servers, using this solution should make your site come right back.

 Note: Even though the 504 Gateway Timeout error is reporting an error that is outside of your control, the error might only be temporary.
 Therefore, simply reloading the page is something you can give a try.